suyono3484/wingmate/README.md

  * * * * * <commad or shell script or binary>
 ```

 The command part only support simple command and arguments.
-Shell expression is not supported
+Shell expression is not supported.
-yet.
 It is recommended to write a shell script and put the path to shell script in
 the command part.

+**Note: It is recommended to use the yaml format instead of shell script.
+In order to avoid less
+obvious mistake when writing shell script.**

 # Appendix
 ## Wingmate PID Proxy binary